Inside: How identify what you are grateful for and start a gratitude practice.

 Do you sometimes have little conversations like this with yourself?
 Please tell me I’m not the only one.

-So I started thinking about this concept; taking the things we grumble about and replacing those grumbles with feelings of gratitude.
+So I started thinking about this concept; taking the things we grumble about and replacing those grumbles with feelings of gratitude by focusing on the things we should be grateful for.

 Take the lawn mowing as an example.

 And then a funny thing happened.
 I didn’t feel quite so annoyed at having to mow the lawn.
-That little act of practicing gratitude actually improved my attitude.
+That little act of practicing gratitude and thinking about what I am grateful for, actually improved my attitude.

 I started to wonder, what would happen if we made “turning our grievances into gratitude” a regular gratitude practice in our daily life?